Bluebeam Revu in a Citrix Environment | Revu 20

 When Revu is used as part of a virtual desktop, all features – such as PDF creation using the Bluebeam PDF printer and application plugins – operate and perform as they would when installed on a physical system.
 In a published or shared application environment, however, additional steps must be taken to enable and manage processes outside of the Revu application.

-Please refer to the Revu Compatibility page for additional hardware and software requirements.
+Please see the Revu Compatibility & System Requirements for additional hardware and software requirements.

 Installation and licensing